Makeup. We love it, and it's everywhere.

 My first memory of makeup dates back to primary school when I was an avid dancer, road tripping to eisteddfods all over Queensland with my Mum and older sister.
 With performances all year round, there was never a shortage of blush or mascara in our household and the smell of my mothers Estee Lauder lipstick is something I will literally never forget.
 Amongst the chaos of competitions, a dancers backstage dressing room was a magical beauty oasis.
 Hairspray filled the air as colourful costumes hung from the racks, glitter scattered the floor and every chair in the room was occupied by a young girl with her mother drawing on her eyebrows.
 And it was over those years that my own appreciation and love for the art of makeup developed.

 As I grew older, makeup slowly (but surely) became increasingly relevant to my every day life.
 It was no longer reserved for special over-the-top occasions, and my collection of products grew significantly.
 I didn't have five items in my little perspex bag anymore, I had seven.
 And then there were 10, and now my collection has grown so much I have to dedicate hours of my time to sift through it and throw out the old stuff.
 Although, I confess: I definitely still have a set of rainbow eyelashes that I couldn't possibly get rid of, maybe ever.
 Am I obsessed?
 Possibly.
-Am I proud?
-Definitely!
+I feel no shame.

-But amongst all of the products and the tutorials, I never once put as much thought into the brushes.
+But amongst all of the products and the tutorials over the years, I never once put as much thought into the brushes.
 Oh, the brushes!
-The fundamental tool for any makeup user.
+The universally fundamental tool for any makeup user.
 They just never seemed as important as the new release highlighter, so they slipped under my radar for years and when I finally noticed them, I realised I'd been applying my makeup with a flimsy, stiff brush set I got for free with a magazine.
 And I am so. embarrassed. to admit that.

 I deserved better.
 My makeup deserved better!
 So I set off on a mission to do better.